abdurrehman357/About-/README.md

 ## Projects

-You can find some of my machine learning projects in this repository.
+You can find some of my machine-learning projects in this repository.
 These projects cover various domains and showcase my skills and expertise in the field.

 1. [Cataract Detection with Transfer Learning](https://github.com/abdurrehman357/Cataract-Detection-with-Transfer-Learning)
 2. [Image Detection using Transfer Learning](https://github.com/abdurrehman357/Image-Detection-using-Transfer-Learning)